Online Portrait Art Classes

 one-on-one instruction

 For students seeking more individualized guidance, private mentoring offers focused one-to-one instruction tailored to your current level, goals, and working process.
-These sessions are designed to help clarify problems, strengthen decision-making, and move your work forward with greater confidence, direction, and purpose.
+These sessions are designed to clarify problems, strengthen decision-making, and move your work forward with greater confidence, direction, and purpose.

 Marvin's Teaching Approach